MagnetarRocket/Mpanel/README.md

 # Mpanel

-Mpanel is a stand-alone emulation of the CDE panel using the motif toolkit like the real CDE panel; it is licenced under the GPL 2.0 licence, and might be unstable at the moment now, my aim is firstly getting it to use modern tools like pkg-config, stabilty and a window-list function will come later.
+Mpanel is a stand-alone emulation of the CDE panel using the motif toolkit like the real CDE panel; it is licenced under the GPL 2.0 licence, and might be unstable at the moment now, my aim is firstly getting it to use modern tools like pkg-config, stabilty, the ability to disable the workspaces function, and a window-list function will come later.

 ### contributions: